 in other words, everyone has either a greater or lesser proportion of their life remaining.
 No-one can ever know for certain just when they have arrived at the equidistant point of their lives, the past and the future are unequal in all lives.

-Janus is also encountered in the esoteric and whimsical discourse The Garden of Cyrus.
+Janus is also encountered in the esoteric discourse The Garden of Cyrus.
 With typical subtle humour Browne declares-

 'And in their groves of the Sun this was a fit number, by multiplication to denote the days of the year; and might Hieroglyphically speak as much, as the mystical Statua of Janus in the Language of his fingers.
 And since they were so critical in the number of his horses, the strings of his Harp, and rays about his head, denoting the orbs of heaven, the Seasons and Months of the Year; witty Idolatry would hardly be flat in other appropriations'.